Lullabot/amp-library/AMP Spike/README.md

 The build script will check out the latest tag of [AMPHtml][20], copy the Python scripts inside `vendor/amphtml/validator` folder, generate the PHP files and copy them into `src/Spec` folder.
-These files can be committed and the AMP Libraty can be tagged and released.
+These files can be committed and the AMP Library can be tagged and released.

 #### The command line tool
 - Go into `wp-content/plugins/amp/vendor/lullabot/amp` folder